-It was a 100-acre farm, located an hour and a half drive east of Toronto, between the towns of Warkworth and Campbellford.
+An hour and a half drive east of Toronto, the 100-acre farm is situated between the towns of Warkworth and Campbellford.
 I miss it.

 By coming to Paris I believed that my world would expand, and in many ways it did, but it also shrank.
 I lost many things.

 Here’s a brief excerpt from my book –

 As for my father, he was on his way to fulfilling his next dream of buying a hobby farm.
 We had spent a year of Sundays cruising the back roads of rural Ontario and visiting farms for sale, all of them derelict and available for a song.
 The homestead that my parents eventually purchased sat on a hundred acres of woodland and fallow fields, set back from a gravel road.
 A long driveway led to a brick house dating from the late 1800s.
 Two sheds and a barn overlooked a pond.

 “John is realizing his ambition to become a gentleman farmer,” said my mother to a friend.

 “What’s a gentleman farmer?”
 I asked, picturing a man, suited and tied, sitting on a tractor.
 “It’s someone who farms for pleasure rather than for money,” was the reply.